 Bloomberg Businessweek is the biggest Forbes competitor in the business magazine industry.
 It delivers news relating to market and business, commentary, data in technology, politics, economics, their analysis using tools, and many more.
 It covers various economics, ETFs, sectors, commodities, stocks, rates & bonds, currencies, futures, and crypto.
-Bloomberg has several editions in the US, Asia, Middle East, Africa, and China.
-Businessweek has 1.9M followers on Twitter at the time of writing this article.
+Bloomberg has several editions in the US, Asia, the Middle East, Africa, and China.
+Businessweek had 1.9M followers on Twitter at the time of writing this article.

 One of the top Forbes competitors known to the world is Fortune, an American business magazine located in New York.
 The magazine is quite popular for listing companies in the Fortune 500 according to the ranking by revenue.
 Other well-known rankings published are the Fortune Global 500, Fortune 1000, 40 Under 40, Most Powerful Women, and many more.